Anna Gurevitz, MA (she, her)

 He is the current President of the Central Valley Leadership Round Table, and he has played several active roles in community events, including in the Fresno Food Bank distribution for displaced families, as Valley’s Children Hospital Supporter, and in the Community Touring Theatre.
 He is an Elected Trustee of FLDUSD District#1 and an Active Member of the California and National Teachers Associations.

-Some of our wonderful volunteers, collaborators, and former key members
+Some of our wonderful volunteers, collaborators, fellows, and former key members

 Ana Simões, MA